ubc-library-rc/intro-git/content/03_sync.md

 ~~~

 This output lets us know where we are working (the main branch).
 We can also see that we have no changes to commit, and you'll find a copy of the "index.md" file in your GitHub "hello-world" repository.

-If you add a readme file or license file to your Github repository, the commit on Github is ahead of your latest commit on the local main branch and you need to pull the latest changes to sync the two repositories:

 ### Pulling changes